I have two tattoos: 1, the name of a girlfriend and 2, a religious cross. She is no longer my girlfriend, and I am no longer religious.

 Fashions and Trends Do Not Last Forever

 How many times do we change our minds, tastes, and opinions?
 How often have we changed the design of our duvet, cushion covers or the colour of our home walls?
 Or got bored with our desktop/mobile screensaver?

 That is what it's like when you decide to have artwork permanently etched on your skin.
-Human species are prone to changing their minds.
-Changing the things that we no longer like, or no longer represents us because we all evolve, change and grow, young adults and the elderly alike.
+The human species is prone to changing their minds — changing the things that we no longer like, or no longer represents us because we all evolve, change and grow, young adults and the elderly alike.

 The Pros of Having a Tattoo

 - Much like hairstyles and clothing styles, the right tattoos in the right places don't just look cool, they can show your personality and individuality — and express what you like, but using words and images.
 However, people may judge you "like a book" by your cover.

 - Tattoos are a great way to break the ice and start a conversation with strangers (pro and con!) depending on the individual.

 - A percentage of women will only date guys who are tattooed.
 And, a percentage of women will not date a guy with tattoos. (pro and con!).